Gigaspaces/xap-docs/site/content/xap/12.0/admin/deploy-command-line-interface.markdown

 {{% tip %}}
 You may use the [GigaSpaces Universal Deployer](/sbp/universal-deployer.html) to deploy complex multi processing unit applications.
-You may use the [Primary-Backup Zone Controller](/sbp/primary-backup-zone-controller.html) to deploy primary and backup instances on different zones.

 {{% /tip %}}

 {{%accordion%}}